keithfrancisb/DynamicRecord/README.md

 ```

 #### `#save`
-Method that is a combination of both `#insert` and `#update` wherein it checks where certain data has already been persisted into the database.
+Method that is a combination of both `#insert` and `#update` wherein it checks whether certain data has already been persisted into the database.
 If the data has already been persisted into the database, then it would call the `#update` method to update the data in the database.
 Otherwise, it will call the `#insert` method and create a new row in the table in the database of which the data pertains to.
 ```ruby
 # inserts new data into the database
 jazz = Genre.new(name: 'Jazz') # => creates a new genre